man covers his mouth to cough in bed

 What’s the best way to sleep when you have a cough?

-Jelic: If you have post-nasal drip, using a nasal decongestant for a brief period may help.
-Do not make this a habit.
-If you have acid reflux or GERD, treatment specific to these conditions for at least six weeks may help.
-If you have a chronic lung condition, such as asthma or COPD, it’s best to discuss possible treatments with your healthcare provider.
+If you have acid reflux or GERD, treatment specific to these conditions may help.
+If you have a chronic lung condition, such as asthma or COPD, discuss possible treatments with your healthcare provider.

-What treatment works for coughing?
+What treatments work best for coughing?

-Wahab: It depends on the cause of the cough.
+It depends on the cause of the cough.

-Over-the-counter (OTC) cough medicines can help thin out phlegm and make coughing up the phlegm easier.
-Other OTC cough suppressants can calm the cough reflex.
-Warning: They tend to cause drowsiness, so use them at night when you do not need to be alert.
+OTC cough suppressants can calm the cough reflex (warning: They tend to cause drowsiness, so use them when you do not need to be alert).

 You might find a throat lozenge or honey soothing if you have a sore or dry throat or cough.
 It can also calm the cough reflex.